fragsman/c-sharp-framework/README.md

 ## Running Tests 🏃
 - You can either run tests from Test Explorer visual interface or via cli.
 For the following example we will do everything using cli. _Note:_ To execute previous commands, verify you are located inside at the Solution level in the 📟.
-- In 📟 type `dotnet test` and press Enter
+- In 📟 type `dotnet test` press Enter
 ### Run Results
 - After every run a _logfile.log_ with execution details will be generated inside _AutomationFrameworkTest/bin/Debug_.
 - Once tests finished _allure-results_ folder will be generated (inside _AutomationFrameworkTest/Report_ folder), along with the results.